 History: Before UBC, I was a postdoctoral fellow with Gretchen Daily and Paul Ehrlich at the Center for Conservation Biology (CCB) at Stanford University.
 My research there had two major components: countryside biogeography (the study of biodiversity in human-dominated landscapes) and conservation planning/finance (the design of conservation tools).
 I was a Ph.D. student under Simon Levin at Princeton University, where I studied the process of diversification, and collaborated with Brian Moore.
 I was also a policy fellow, and did ethics research with Peter Singer.
 In 2012, I was the Fulbright Canada Visiting Research Chair at the University of California, Santa Barbara, hosted at the Bren School of Environmental Science & Management by Steve Gaines and Ben Halpern.

 Advocacy and Leadership: Our responsibilities to current and future persons and the natural world call for us all to be social and environmental advocates and activists.
 At Princeton, I coordinated Greening Princeton; at Stanford, I co-coordinated scienceinpolicy.org (to improve the use of science in policy); and I am now a director on the board of the BC chapter of the Canadian Parks and Wilderness Society (CPAWS) and a senior fellow of the Environmental Leadership Program; for three years I was also a columnist at the Vancouver Metro (Eco-Minded).
 In 2014, I organized a letter signed by 300 scientists to rebuke the shoddy use of science in the review of the Enbridge Northern Gateway Panel (see here and here).
 Now I am working with others on a bold vision to start a ‘social-ecological movement for sustainability‘, which we call CoSphere for a Community of Small Planet Heroes (ecologically restoring economies), whose purpose is to provide a vehicle for organizations and individuals to take responsibility for and mitigate their impacts on ecosystems and people (through ecosystem services).
-I am currently a member (and working group leader) of the Global Young Academy and a fellow of the Leopold Leadership Program.
+I am currently a member (and working group leader) of the Global Young Academy, a fellow of the Leopold Leadership Program, a Coordinating Lead Author of the IPBES Global Assessment, and a member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists.

 Everyone listed here at CHANS Lab is a member of our group, as follows: